Indoxicate 🧠

 About me

-I am a researcher in the Department of Philosophy at Uppsala University.
-Prior to coming to Uppsala I worked as a lecturer at the University of Cambridge and was a Bye-Fellow of Queens’ College.
+I am a philosopher and writer.
+I’m currently involved in activist and political movements.
+Before that I was a researcher in the Department of Philosophy at Uppsala University.
+And prior to coming to Uppsala I worked as a lecturer at the University of Cambridge, where I also was a Bye-Fellow of Queens’ College—one of the oldest colleges in Cambridge.
 My Ph.D in Philosophy is from University College London.

 In addition to my work on perception, I’m interested in philosophical logic and the history of 20th century philosophy, in particular the controversies about philosophical method and the presuppositions and value of analysis in philosophy.

 My broader interests range from parapsychology to open source software to diary writing.
-Currently I also think and write about the ongoing covid pandemic and the unfolding climate disaster.
+Currently I think and write about the ongoing covid pandemic, the unfolding climate disaster, and the seemingly endless list of ways capitalism and neoliberal economics are destroying the conditions for life and happiness.